ItsDrTsach/together-we-strong-c4s/resources/youtube.md

 ## Useful Youtube Tutorials
 Channels you can refer to learn and improve your code.
 It's alright to add different playlist by the same channel if they fit under different categories.
-PLease make links specific- link to a playlist if possible.
+Please make links specific- link to a playlist if possible, or a specific video.

 ## Here You Can Find
 * [General Programming](#General-Programming)